DIGemini/nomad-cluster/aws/README.md

 ## Validate cluster

 Once the deployment is completed you can validate created cluster.

+1. Open EC2 Manamgement Console and ensure your cluster consists of (5) instances and they are up and running.

+1. Select an instance and connect as "ubuntu" user as recommended in [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) documentation.
-1. Ssh to one of the created instances as "ubuntu" user and ssh key pair for authentication.
+Use created before ssh key pair for authentication.

-1. Check members of consul cluster by executing following command:
+1. Once you access the instance, check members of the consul cluster by executing following command:

     `consul members`